kodemartin/np-pd-portfolio/README.md

 ## Setup

-The following apply for the local modules only.
+The following serve for using the local modules.

 ### System requirements